Skip to main content

 In the capital Riga, a large pedestrian area restricts access to vehicles.
 The city has also implemented restriction to vehicles heavier than 5 tons.

 The city of Kauna has introduced a reduced pollution zone.
-From 1 August 2024, cars entering this zone will have to pay a 2€ fee.
+Cars entering this zone have to pay a 2-euro fee.
 You can pay this tax at parking meters or via parking applications.

 There are no environmental zones in Malta, with the exception of the city of Valletta, which has introduced a vehicle access control system in the city centre called City Vehicle Access (CVA).